 I decided to treat myself as I would a client who I was coaching and split my attention into the me that was feeling the frustration and anger and the ‘wiser’ me who was objectively looking at the situation.

 Here is the outcome of this exercise – one I hope you will also benefit from to help you challenging your thinking too.
 So here goes.
-FYI – The WISE ME’s comments are in purple so you can differentiate between the stressed me and the wiser me:
+FYI – The WISE ME’s comments are in bold so you can differentiate between the stressed me and the wiser me:

 I mean really, what is it that is so annoying to you?
 Why is it that every time they do something that is unexpected or isn’t the way you like it, do you react or feel annoyed, frustrated or have those feelings balloon into anger?